Bitexco Financial Tower: Fireworks show

-The fireworks display was held at the 52th Floor, the helipad of the tower; and on the 68th floor, top of the tower.
+The fireworks display was held at the 52nd Floor, the helipad of the tower; and on the 68th floor, top of the tower.
 It was believed to have firework and laser lights show in the arguation day; however, only the laser light show occurred.

 Facilities

-Bitexco Financial Tower is a mixed use project which includes office, retail, F&B and entertainment space.
-The tower has around 38,000 square metres of office space, from 7th to 65th floors, and a five-storey retail podium, Icon68, including a food court (which has closed following the COVID-19 pandemic) and seven screen multiplex cinema with around 10,000 square metres from Ground to 4th Floors.
+Bitexco Financial Tower is a mixed-use project which includes office, retail, F&B and entertainment space.
+The tower has around 38,000 square metres of office space, from 7th to 65th floors, and a five-storey retail podium, Icon68, including a food court (which has closed following the COVID-19 pandemic) and seven screen multiplex BHD Cineplex cinema with around 10,000 square metres from Ground to 4th Floors.
 At Floor 49, at height around 178 metres, there is an observation deck open to the public.

 Vietnam's first non-rooftop helipad is on the 52nd floor of the tower, it extends 22 meters out from the main structure and strong enough to carry a helicopter up to 3 tons of weight.